Public transportation in the United States: Rail

 Most intercity rail service in the United States is publicly funded at all tiers of government.
 Amtrak, the national rail system, provides service across the entire contiguous United States, but the frequency of Amtrak service varies.
 Amtrak's Northeast Corridor is the location of the only operating high speed rail network in the Americas: the Acela Express.

 Regional and urban rail services are primarily fixed on a major city or a state.
 Several cities have light rail systems which operate generally in the core of the city and their surrounding suburbs.

 As of 2023, there is only one for-profit, private, intercity passenger rail service in the United States, which is Brightline in Florida.

 Bus

+Operating expenses of bus systems in the United States (2004, in millions of dollars) (All agencies with operating cost > $100 million): Agency, Total Bus Expense, Purchased Service.